nolenfelten/xbmc-scripting/DVDProfiler/resources/language/English/readme.txt

  SETUP:
  1) Unpack into xbox scripts folder, keeping folder structure intact (important)
  2) Enabled Sharing on C:\Program Files\InterVocative Software\DVD Profiler
- 3) Export collection as a XML file to:
-        C:\Program Files\InterVocative Software\DVD Profiler\EXPORT\collection.xml
+ 3) Export collection as a XML file to a SMB (share) location: eg C:\Program Files\InterVocative Software\DVD Profiler\EXPORT\collection.xml or (recommended) eg My Documents\DVD Profiler\EXPORT
  4) run script

  SMB SETUP:
  1) Define the base part of SMB upto PCNAME eg. smb://<user>:<pass>@PCNAME/

- 2) Entere the shared folder for DVD Profiler
+ 2) Enter the share name for DVD Profiler. eg DVD Profiler
  3) Enter the subfolder from the DVDProfiler share, thats holds the collection.xml eg EXPORT
- 4) Enter the subfolder from the DVDProfiler share, thats holds the cover images eg IMAGES
+ 4) Enter the subfolder from the DVDProfiler share, thats holds the cover images eg IMAGES or for DVD Profiler v3 its default is:
+       Databases\Default\IMAGES
- 5) Enter the name of the exported collection xml file
+ 5) Enter the name of the exported collection xml file eg. Collection.xml

-Define all the above makes a complete smb path to all the required parts. eg. smb://<user>:<pass>@PCNAME/DVDProfiler/EXPORTS/collection.xml
+Defining all the above makes a complete smb path to all the required parts. eg. smb://<user>:<pass>@PCNAME/DVDProfiler/EXPORTS/collection.xml

  6) If you have media files defined in the v3 XML location tag, then you need